CDCgov/phdi/containers/validation/aks_deployment.md

 Once the `EXTERNAL-IP` is finished you can copy that IP address and append `:8080/validate` to the end of the url and run a validation request through it.
 So an example url would be `12.34.567.9:8080/validate`

-Using postman or any API endpoint tester, you can run a validation message through the endpoint and get a message back.
+Using Postman or any API endpoint tester, you can run a validation message through the endpoint and get a message back.